ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 Troubleshooting
 ---------------

-There are a few more details which might be necessary for some releases and for converting previously released third party packages using the new recommendation.
+There are a few more details which might be necessary for some releases.

 Custom Build Commands
 ^^^^^^^^^^^^^^^^^^^^^